alphansahin/Over-the-Air-Computation/Synchronization Testbed/README.md

 # Synchronization Testbed
-There are so many details for the structure of testbed.
-So there may be many unanswered question at this time...
+There are so many details for the structure of the testbed.
+So there may be many unanswered questions at this time...
 I have submitted some papers about the testbed and a new OAC scheme.
 I will try to share more details over time.

+The most comprehensive discussion at the moment is available at https://arxiv.org/abs/2606.18085

 ![Testbed structure](https://github.com/alphansahin/Over-the-Air-Computation/blob/main/Synchronization%20Testbed/testbedStructure.jpg?raw=true)